COMMON SIGNS OF PROBLEMS IN YOUR BASEMENT & CRAWL SPACE

-Is your basement wet or contain high levels of moisture?
+Is your basement or crawl space wet or contain high levels of moisture?
 If so, you are not alone.
 It is estimated that over 60 percent of homes with basements in the United States are wet and/or experience water and moisture problems.
 Water can also intrude in crawl spaces as it is the ground and is an important air that affects the air quality if your home.

 Water is the essence of life and is of course one of our single most important resources, but unfortunately water is also one of the leading causes for problems and damages to a structure.
 Therefore it is very critical to protect your house from water by controlling and managing the flow and path of water in and around your home, especially houses with basements.

-When water and moisture is not properly controlled and when a basement is not properly protected, it can result in a multitude of issues.
-There are many common signs and symptoms of water problems in a basement which include:
+When water and moisture is not properly controlled and when a basement or crawl space is not properly protected, it can result in a multitude of issues.
+There are many common signs and symptoms of water problems in a basement or crawl space which include:

-Eliminating these issues and creating a dry and healthy livable space in your basement is certainly achievable and is only a phone call away.
+Eliminating these issues and creating a dry and healthy livable space in your basement or crawl space is certainly achievable and is only a phone call away.
 Call us or submit a request for a free consultation today.
 Our experts at Carolina Basement Solutions are ready to help.

 "A technical sales consultant from Carolina Basement Solutions came out yesterday and met with us about a potential basement issue.
 He was, hands down, one of the most professional, knowledgeable, and courteous people I have met.
 He gave us in depth insight to our issue.
 He was simply and upstanding man to work with."